Why This Recipe Works

 - Toasting the spices individually draws out the perfect aroma and flavor from each.

 - Tamarind powder and green mango powder together add layers of mouth-puckering complexity.

 - Kala namak (Himalayan black salt) provides the masala with its classic funky aroma.

 This funky, salty, spicy, and sour spice blend is all you need to transform anything into a chaat (a type of street snack popular throughout South Asia).
-It works great in traditional chaat recipes, such as for papri chaat and panipuri, but can also simply be sprinkled over fruit or vegetables or used as a spice for snack foods, like Chex mix.
+It works great in traditional chaat recipes, such as papri chaat and pani puri, but can also simply be sprinkled over fruit or vegetables or used as a spice for snack foods, like Chex mix.

-5 teaspoons (12g) Kashmiri red chili powder (see note)
+5 teaspoons (12g) Kashmiri red chile powder (see note)

 In a dry sauté pan over medium heat, working with one spice at a time, toast cumin seeds, coriander seeds, fennel seeds, and ajwain until just warm and fragrant, taking care not to burn the seeds.
 Set each spice aside as it is done.